cea-hpc/modules/doc/source/modulefile.rst

 are considered hard-hidden and forbidden.
 Such modules are not displayed or taken into account.
 When explicitly named for evaluation selection, such modules are unveiled to return an access error.

+.. note:: When the :mconfig:`mcookie_check` configuration is set to ``eval``, file access permissions are not checked thus files with restricted permissions are included in search results but still lead to error if evaluated.

 A symbolic version-name assigned to a hidden module is displayed or taken into account only if explicitly named and if module is not hard-hidden.
 Non-hidden